frontimax/sports-butler/README.md

 Overview of all endpoints (and its optional aliases) of all sports and its APIs with required (:keyreq) and optional (:key) parameters:

 **Note: The list of endpoints may not be complete, I gladly add new endpoints if you require them from your API.
-PLease drop me a message.**
+Please contact me via info@code-butler.de.**

+**Also: If you find an eror in this gem I am happy to fix it as soon as possible.
+Please contact me via info@code-butler.de.**

 <pre>
 1. SPORT: soccer